Fodor's Expert Review Ahu Tongariki

-One of the island's most breathtaking sights is Ahu Tongariki, where 15 moai stand side by side on a 200-foot-long ahu, the longest ever made.
+One of the island's most breathtaking sights is Ahu Tongariki, where 15 moai stand side by side on a 200-foot-long ahu, the longest ever built.
 Tongariki was painstakingly restored after being destroyed for the second time by a massive tidal wave in 1960.
-The moai here, some whitened with a layer of sea salt, have holes in their extended earlobes that might have once been filled with chunks of obsidian.
-They face an expansive ceremonial area where you can find petroglyphs of turtles and fish, and the entrance is guarded by a single moai which has traveled to Japan and back for exhibition.
+These moai, some whitened with a layer of sea salt, have holes in their extended earlobes that might have once been filled with chunks of obsidian.
+They face an expansive ceremonial area where you can find petroglyphs of turtles and fish, and the entrance is guarded by a single moai, which has traveled to Japan and back for exhibition.
 The perfect morning sunrise behind the moai at Tongariki lasts only from December 21 to March 21.